DopplerHQ/cli/README.md

 # Doppler CLI

-The Doppler CLI is the official tool for interacting with your Enclave secrets and configuration.
+The Doppler CLI is the official tool for interacting with your Doppler secrets and configuration.

 **You can:**